 The CAT NMS Plan defines a “Customer” as (a) the account holder(s) of the account at a registered broker-dealer originating the order; and (b) any person from whom the broker-dealer is authorized to accept trading instructions for such account, if different from the account holder(s).
 This is the same definition as set forth in Rule 613(j)(3).

-L. CLOCK SYNCHRONIZATION AND TIMESTAMPS
+R. CLOCK SYNCHRONIZATION

-1. What are the CAT clock synchronization standards for CAT Reporters? added 3/21/18
+1. What are the CAT clock synchronization standards for CAT Reporters?

 The CAT NMS Plan requires Industry Members to synchronize their Business Clocks at a minimum to within 50 milliseconds of the time maintained by the National Institute of Standards (NIST), with the exception of Business Clocks used solely for Manual Order Events or the time of allocation on Allocation Reports, which must be synchronized to within one second of the NIST clock.